AdguardTeam/dnsproxy/README.md

-  -z, --cache       If specified, DNS cache is enabled -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times)
+  -z, --cache       If specified, DNS cache is enabled -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   A fallback resolver to use when regular ones aren't available

 Help Options:
   -h, --help        Show this help message